mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 The variables included in this dataset are:

-steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+`step`: Number of steps taking in a 5-minute interval (missing values are coded as NA)
-date: The date on which the measurement was taken in YYYY-MM-DD format
+`date`: The date on which the measurement was taken in YYYY-MM-DD format
-interval: Identifier for the 5-minute interval in which measurement was taken
+`interval`: Identifier for the 5-minute interval in which measurement was taken
 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

 ************************************